CnCNet/xna-cncnet-client/Docs/Migration.md

 - Updater DLL filename has been changed from `DTAUpdater.dll` to `ClientUpdater.dll` and second-stage updater from `clientupdt.dat` to `SecondStageUpdater.exe` and has been moved from base folder to `Resources`.

-- To support launching the game on Linux a file named `wine-dta.sh` must be present in the game root folder.
-For use with wine the file should contain `wine gamemd-spawn.exe $*` where `gamemd-spawn.exe` is replaced with the game executable.
-Note that users will need to execute `chmod u+x wine-dta.sh` once to allow it to be launched.
+- To support launching the game on Linux the file defined as `UnixGameExecutableName` (defaults to `wine-dta.sh`) in `ClientDefinitions.ini` must be set up correctly.
+E.g. for launching a game with wine the file could contain `wine gamemd-spawn.exe $*` where `gamemd-spawn.exe` is replaced with the game executable.
+Note that users might need to execute `chmod u+x wine-dta.sh` once to allow it to be launched.

 - The use of `*.cur` mouse cursor files is not supported on the cross-platform `UniversalGL` build.
 To ensure the intended cursor is shown instead of a missing texture (pink square) all themes need to contain a `cursor.png` file.
 Existing `*.cur` files will still be used by the Windows-only builds.